Local Opportunities for Community Engagement

 - Arizona Serves (from Home, at-site) – Please see their service calendar for various opportunities in Prescott and Tucson

-- LA Works (virtual, remote) – Please visit this page of a list of opportunities in the LA area.
+- LA Works (virtual, remote) – a list of opportunities in the LA area.

 - YWCA South Florida (remote, virtual) – “YWCA is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom, and dignity for all.They are one of the oldest and largest women’s organizations in the nation, serving over 2 million women, girls, and their families.”
 For a list of different ways to be involved and help support their mission, please visit their website.